andrearuizg/Segmentacion_imagenes_ML/README.md

 ---
 <h3 align="left"> Generation of the dataset </h3>

 For the training of the segmentation algorithms, a data set of 40 color images with their respective mask was used.
 For the training of the models, a file separated by commas is created that contains in each row the information corresponding to each pixel of an image.
-In the columns of the document the information of the coordinates in X and Y, in R and tetha, the value of each of the color components and the value of the mask at that point is stored.
-With this, the training dataset is generated, which in total contains 2.621440 data, of which 80% is used to train, while the remaining 20% is used to validate the training.
+In the columns of the document the information of the coordinates in X and Y, in R and tetha, the value of each of the color components and the value of the mask at that point are stored.
+After this, the data is normalized between -1 and 1 and with this the training data set is generated, which in total contains 2.621440 data, of which 80% is used for training, while the remaining 20% is used to validate the training.

 ---
 <h3 align="left"> Results </h3>